 Setting Up Apache Airflow and Jupyter Notebook

-For setting up Airflow and Jupyter Notebook, you need access to the Ubuntu terminal through SSH for EC2 instance.
-Secondly, make sure to allow 8080 and 8888 ports in the AWS security groups so that everyone can access these ports which are default ports for airflow and jupyter notebook respectively.
+For setting up Airflow and Jupyter Notebook, you need access to the Ubuntu terminal through SSH for the EC2 instance.
+Secondly, make sure to allow 8080 and 8888 ports in the AWS security groups so that everyone can access these ports that are default ports of Airflow and jupyter Notebook respectively.

 For details on setting up Apache Airflow and Jupyter Notebook you can follow below link: